PlutoZhang/Zowe-docs/topics/zoegettingstarted.md

 The Zoe packages are distributed as a PAX file that contains the runtimes and the scripts to install and launch the z/OS runtime and the runtime for the desktop command line interface.

-After you obtain the Zoe PAX file from the [Zoe download page](https://github.com/gizafoundation/Downloads/releases) in GitHub and save the file to your preferred location, follow these steps to transfer and expand the Zoe PAX file:
+Zoe distributions are released in a PAX file format.
+To obtain a Zoe PAX file visit [Zoe download page](https://github.com/gizafoundation/Downloads/releases) in GitHub.
+For each release there is a file named giza-v.r.m.pax where v is the version, r is the release number and m is the modification number.
+The numbers are incremented each time a release is created so the higher the numbers the later the release.
+Save the file giza-v.r.m.pax to a folder on your desktop using your web browser.

+Follow these steps to transfer the PAX file to z/OS and prepare it to install the Zoe runtime.

-1. Transfer the PAX file to z/OS.
+1. Transfer the PAX file to z/OS using File Transfer Protocol (FTP)

     a.
-Navigate your desktop PC or Mac where you have the Zoe PAX file in your folder.
+Open a terminal in Mac OS/X, or command prompt in Windows OS, and navigate to the directory where you downloaded the Zoe PAX file.

     b.
 Connect to z/OS using SFTP.
 Issue the following command:

      ```
-     sftp <userIDorip.of.zos.box>
+     sftp <userID@rip.of.zos.box>
      ```

      If SFTP is not available or if you prefer to use FTP, you can issue the following command instead: